ISISComputingGroup/ibex_developers_manual/Eclipse-4-migration-notes.md

 - Log plotter within OPIs do not work.
 They need the changes to CSStudio from this pull request (https://github.com/ISISComputingGroup/CSStudio_3_3/pull/2/files).
 Currently the e4 gui just points at download.csstudio.org so doesn't have this change.
 - Minimising views causes some very odd behaviour, we should capture what we actually want to happen and implement it.
 - Perspectives currently cannot be hidden in the preferences.
 This is used for the NICOS perspective and the Script Generator.
+- Verify that scripts within OPIs work properly.
+E.g. the HVCAEN is throwing errors.

 # Useful people to talk to